-Short-term rental (STR) is a furnished residential property rented to guests for a period of fewer than 30 consecutive days.
-Commonly listed on platforms like Airbnb and Vrbo, STRs include entire homes, apartments, condos, and private rooms that provide travelers with an alternative to traditional hotels while offering property owners a flexible income stream.
+A short-term rental (STR) is a furnished residential property rented to guests for fewer than 30 consecutive days.
+Commonly listed on platforms like Airbnb and Vrbo, STRs include entire homes, condos, apartments, and private rooms that give travelers an alternative to hotels while giving property owners a higher-yield, flexible income stream — one governed by a distinct set of permits, taxes, and zoning rules that do not apply to standard long-term leases.

-STRs come in several forms, each with different regulatory implications:
+STRs come in several forms, each carrying different regulatory implications:

 | Type | Description | Typical Regulations |